 Regular Ruffles, or Old Dutch Rip-L in a pinch

 Excited by Daniel’s Amplitude experience?
-Check out our other internship opportunities to see how you can become a fellow Datamonster.
+Check out our internship opportunities to see how you can become a fellow Datamonster.